SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/fedex/initiate-multi-factoer-authentication-process.md

 ---
 title: Initiate Multi-factor authentication process
 excerpt: >-
-  he Multi-Factor Authentication (MFA) is a two-step process that end-customers need to follow when onboarding on a third-party software solution.
+  The Multi-Factor Authentication (MFA) is a two-step process that end-customers need to follow when onboarding on a third-party software solution.
 The purpose is to validate their identity as a designated representative of the EAN-holding company whose account number is being used for onboarding.
 It has